The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 A pair of green-green self-crossing changes are visible in the second-from-left picture in the middle row of Figure~\ref{fig:Accessory-sphere-movie}.
 These self-crossing changes correspond to oppositely-signed self-intersections of $S_A$, and from the figure it can be computed that $\lambda(S_A,S_A)=2-x-x^{-1}$ as in the proof of Lemma~\ref{lem:algtop}.

-From this description it is clear that $S_A$ contains four parallel copies of $A$ (two oppositely-oriented copies from each Whitney bubble), and that the oppositely-signed pair of self-intersections of $S_A$ can be kept arbitrarily close to the self-intersection of $f$.

-Note that $S_A$ is geometrically dual to each of $W$ and $A$, via intersections inherited from the pre-Whitney sphere.
+From this description it is clear that $S_A$ contains four parallel copies of $A$ (two oppositely-oriented copies from each Whitney bubble), and that $S_A$ is geometrically dual to each of $W$ and $A$, via intersections inherited from the pre-Whitney sphere.